Here's your need to know on how to make the ultimate turkey accompaniment

-Stuffing is super-easy, so if you’ve got a bit of time, it’s worth going homemade.
+Despite it looking like a real skill, stuffing is super-easy to make from scratch - and tastes so much better than pre-made versions.
 Stuffing can include meat or be entirely vegetarian, so there’s something for everyone.
 Herbs are commonly added, as is fruit, and meats that are used include sausage, liver and pancetta.

 OK, so what goes with what?

 There are no hard-and-fast rules, but some classic flavour pairings are chicken or other poultry with sage and onion; pork with apricot, prunes or apple; lamb with a mint-based stuffing mix and beef with mushroom.

 Stuffing can also be used for vegetarian dishes, such as in roasted peppers or tomatoes – or other vegetables, like a hollowed-out squash or courgettes with a channel cut into the centre.

 The base ingredients you’ll need to make a stuffing are breadcrumbs, seasoning, butter and egg.